taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }, 1000);
 ~~~~~~~~

 There is nothing against a simple `setTimeout()` function in your application.
 It can be used in the context of Redux and React.
 Sometimes it is easier to remember the basics in JavaScript than trying to apply yet another library to fix a problem.
-Since you know about actions creators, the next step could be to extract these to actions into according action creators and action types.
+Since you know about actions creators, the next step could be to extract these actions into according action creators and action types.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~